PDTenpas/pdtenpas.github.io/pages/newsletter/sources.md

 [Hot Pod News](https://hotpodnews.com/subscribe/): Hot Pod provides analysis, insight, and commentary on the growing podcast industry — and whatever it will be in the years to come.

-[Pocket Hits](https://getpocket.com/explore/pocket-hits): The most popular stories on Pocket this week
+[Pocket Hits](https://getpocket.com/explore/pocket-hits): The most popular stories on Pocket this week.